abdulrahmank/abdulrahmank.github.io/_posts/2020-10-10-retail-biddah.markdown

 #### Know.It.

-Product to enable shop keepres to maintain their customer preferences and details to service them better.
+Product to enable shop keepers to maintain their customer preferences and details to service them better.

 **Activities**:
 No developments so far.